alvinwong7/SPCup-2019/README.md

  * Kevin Yu

 ## Acknowledgements
-Special thanks to Dr. Vidhyasaharan Sethu for supervising our team.
+ * Special thanks to Dr. Vidhyasaharan Sethu for supervising our team
+ * Thanks to the School of Electrical Engineering and Telecommunications at the University of New South Wales for sending our remaining members to join our presenters in the finals at IEEE ICASSP 2019